-Supporting Women in Transportation: First WTS Iowa Chapter
+Women in Transportation: Supporting the First WTS Iowa Chapter

 It’s official, the WTS Iowa Chapter received its charter in August 2019 after 10 months of planning and coordination.
 The chapter’s formation was initiated by the Iowa DOT’s goal of filling anticipated vacancies and supporting women interested in pursuing a career in transportation.
 After Iowa DOT shared their vision, HR Green’s Senior Transportation Project Manager, Stacy Woodson, PE, and Highway Project Engineer, Megan Anderson, PE were inspired to join the cause helping other women in transportation create meaningful connections.